DawnDeMeo/StockApp/README.md

 # StockApp
 Source code for StockApp, based on final project for Java Development Certification.
+A video demonstration can be seen at https://youtu.be/R-iqtq5pAsw

 ## Setup
 Please run PopulateTablesWithData before running SimpleStocksUi to ensure